komorowskidev/solutions-swing/README.md

 ## Why Gradle?

-I don't like XML files so I using Gradle instead of Maven.
-It's much more readable tool.
+Gradle code is more readable than Maven's XML files.